fpgaprince/rtd/docs/source/advance.rst

 I hadn't really thought about it before but.. because we use LUTs to capture logic functions.
 We are no longer using gates.
-We are using SRAM.
+We are actually using SRAM!
 Therefore the prop delay is of the SRAM and not the actual function or gate as taught in digital logic courses.
-Which also means.. the delay is constant for all function using that LUT.
+Which also means.. the delay is constant for all function using that LUT/cell.

 High Route Delay